The Enchanted Cottage (1945 film): Adaptations to other media

 The Enchanted Cottage was adapted as a radio play on the September 3, 1945 broadcast of Lux Radio Theater with Robert Young and Dorothy McGuire reprising their movie roles, and on the December 11, 1946 broadcast of Academy Award Theater, starring Peter Lawford and Joan Lorring.

-On May 19, 1949, the play was also presented on the Hallmark Playhouse, starring Richard Widmark.
+On May 19, 1949, the play was presented on the Hallmark Playhouse, starring Richard Widmark.

 It was broadcast live on the General Electric Theater radio program on September 24, 1953.
 Joan Fontaine had the starring role.

-The film also forms the basis of one of the films that Manuel Puig used to compose his novel Kiss of the Spider Woman.
+The film forms the basis of one of the films that Manuel Puig used to compose his novel Kiss of the Spider Woman.
 The movie is the basis of chapter 5 in which Molina tells a film to himself, one in which he imagines the advantages of lovers' bodies being adapted to the "true love" of their souls, a reality that would make possible supposedly impossible romantic possibilities for himself and his married love interest, Gabriel.

-On her variety show, Carol Burnett performed a parody of the film titled "The Enchanted Hovel", with herself in Dorothy McGuire's role and Dick Van Dyke in Robert Young's role.
+On her variety show, Carol Burnett performed a parody of the film titled "The Enchanted Hovel," with herself in Dorothy McGuire's role and Dick Van Dyke in Robert Young's role.